rapidwebltd/php-switch-scripts/README.md

 These scripts are designed to aid in the setup of and switching between multiple PHP versions in Ubuntu 16.04 LTS.

-Currently they support switching between PHP 5.6 and PHP 7.0.
+Currently they support switching to the following versions of PHP:

+* 5.6
+* 7.0
+* 7.1
+* 7.2

 Please note that these scripts install packages from a third-party repository, provided by [Ondřej Surý](https://twitter.com/oerdnj).
 More details are available at the repository's [website](https://deb.sury.org/), [PPA page on Launchpad](https://launchpad.net/~ondrej/+archive/ubuntu/php/) and [Twitter account](https://twitter.com/debsuryorg).